 Intellectual property rights protected by Shariah law

-Infringing of intellectual property rights is therefore a violation of third party rights and the guilty should be punished according to IPR protection laws, he said.
+Infringing intellectual property rights is therefore a violation of third-party rights and the guilty should be punished according to IPR protection laws, he said.

 He added the fatwa was based on the fact that patents currently have significant financial value and the inventors or writers who spent their time to bring them to the market have all rights to protect their intellectual properties as per law and Shariah.

 He also said the IFA fatwa also says the trademark owner or author can waive their intellectual property rights in return for financial compensation.